Small business email marketing might be a headache for many, as the owners try to find the best tools and platforms to invest in.

-All email marketing tools also have excellent performance evaluation and analytics options so you can review your results efficiently, adjust and adapt your content, strategies, or goals if required.
+All business emailing tools also have excellent performance evaluation and analytics options so you can review your results efficiently, and adjust and adapt your content, strategies, or goals if required.

-Lastly, it is important that email marketing tools would be budget-friendly as small businesses do not have many funds to invest.
+Lastly, it is important that email marketing tools be budget-friendly as small businesses do not have much funds to invest.
 The majority of the platforms offer a free plan or at least a free trial with some of the features included.

 Luckily, one email marketing platform offers a free forever plan that includes all of the features mentioned above!
-Sender gives an opportunity to enjoy the benefits of email marketing by supplying all the functions absolutely free of charge so you can tackle your email campaigns without stressing about the finances.
+Sender allows enjoying the benefits of email marketing by supplying all the functions free of charge so you can tackle your email campaigns without stressing about the finances.

 Summary: Email Marketing for Small Businesses

-Lastly, to give you a helping hand, an email marketing tool is a must!
+Lastly, to give you a helping hand, an emailing tool is a must!
 It will benefit you with many features that will ease your work.
 There are many free options to use so that you could save the funds of your small business for another matter.

 Q1.
 What NOT to do in email marketing?

 A1.
 Make sure to avoid these at all costs:

 - Avoid spamming or sending irrelevant emails to prevent unsubscribes and negative reactions.

 - Always obtain permission before adding individuals to your email list.